qoherent/spectrogram-segmentation/README.md

 ## 🙏 Attribution

-The dataset used in this example was prepared by MathWorks and is publicly available [here](https://www.mathworks.com/supportfiles/spc/SpectrumSensing/SpectrumSenseTrainingDataNetwork.tar.gz).
+The dataset used in this example was prepared by MathWorks and is publicly available under the MIT license [here](https://www.mathworks.com/supportfiles/spc/SpectrumSensing/SpectrumSenseTrainingDataNetwork.tar.gz).
 For more information on how the dataset was generated or to generate further spectrum data, please refer to the aforementioned MathWork's article on Spectrum Sensing.
-For more information about our use of MATLAB to accelerate intelligent radio research, please refer to this [customer story](https://www.mathworks.com/company/user_stories/qoherent-uses-matlab-to-accelerate-research-on-next-generation-ai-for-wireless.html).
+For more information about Qoheren's use of MATLAB to accelerate intelligent radio research, check out this [customer story](https://www.mathworks.com/company/user_stories/qoherent-uses-matlab-to-accelerate-research-on-next-generation-ai-for-wireless.html).

-A Special thanks to the PyTorch and PyTorch Lightning teams for providing the foundational frameworks used in this project.
+A special thanks to the PyTorch and PyTorch Lightning teams for providing the foundational frameworks used in this example.

 The DeepLabv3 models employed in this example were initially proposed by Chen _et al._ and are further discussed in their 2017 paper titled '[Rethinking Atrous Convolution for Semantic Image Segmentation](https://arxiv.org/abs/1706.05587)'.
 DeepLabv3